Ghifari160/reman/README.md

 - PowerShell 7
 - `Microsoft.PowerShell.Archive` v1.2.3.0 or higher

+The installation tool on Windows will _attempt_ to install PowerShell 7 and `Microsoft.PowerShell.Archive`.

 ### Linux and macOS

 Clone from the Git repository and enter the directory